Training School 2026

 Hands-on demonstrations are an essential part of the 15th Microencapsulation Training School.
 They allow participants to see key encapsulation techniques and analytical tools in practice, guided by experts from academia and industry.
 Each demo connects directly to the topics presented during the lectures.

-Day 1 – Demonstration 1: Microfluidic Droplet Generation
+Day 1 – Demonstration 1: pending

 Day 1 – Demonstration 2: Pendant Drop Method